QyperXit/-barber-booking-3.0/PROJECT_REFERENCE.md

 ### Stripe Webhook Handling

 The application processes the following Stripe webhook events:
-- `checkout.session.completed`: Marks bookings as confirmed when payment is completed
+- `checkout.session.completed`: Marks bookings as paid when payment is completed
   - Includes receipt URL for the customer (cast as `(session as any).receipt_url` due to Stripe types)
 - `payment_intent.succeeded`: Records successful payments
 - `payment_intent.payment_failed`: Handles failed payments